oelin/april/readme.md

 ## Skip

 Aprils provides a neat little function called `skip`.
 Skip does its best to parse something but **doesn't throw an error if it fails**.
+Skip can be used to allow for several possibilities.

-Accept a number **or** a variable name.
+Accept a number or a variable name.

 ```js
 function number() {